Cajal–Retzius cell

-Cajal–Retzius cells (CR cells) (also known as Horizontal cells of Cajal) are a heterogeneous population of morphologically and molecularly distinct reelin-producing cell types in the marginal zone/layer I of the developmental cerebral cortex and in the immature hippocampus of different species and at different times during embryogenesis and postnatal life.
+Cajal–Retzius cells (CR cells) (also known as horizontal cells of Cajal) are a heterogeneous population of morphologically and molecularly distinct reelin-producing cells.
+They are found in the marginal zone/layer I of the developing cerebral cortex and in the immature hippocampus of different species and at different times during embryogenesis and postnatal life.

 These cells were discovered by two scientists, Santiago Ramón y Cajal and Gustaf Retzius, at two different times and in different species.
 They are originated in the developing brain in multiple sites within the neocortex and hippocampus.
-From there, Cajal–Retzius (CR) cells migrate through the marginal zone, originating the layer I of the cortex.
+From there, Cajal–Retzius cells migrate through the marginal zone, originating the layer I of the cortex.